 Benefits of Metis Status

-Getting Metis Status is a way of showing pride for your ancestors and their hard work in the beginning of the first economy of North America, that of the fur trade.
+Registering as Metis is a way of showing pride for your ancestral Native Grandmothers and their hard work in the beginning of the first international economy of North America, that of the fur trade.

-Metis Status gives access and fellowship to our extended kinship community, and without membership, Metis communities will not get funding.
+Metis Status gives access and fellowship to your extended kinship community, and without membership, Metis communities cannot represent you.

-Getting a card with the organization that represents your type of ancestry is not like being in a club, it's about being part of a family and community.
+Registration with the organization within your type of ancestry is not like being in a club, it's about being part of a family and community.

 Representation and Rights

 Some groups might seek harvesting, hunting or fishing rights, or even the right to harvest plant material.
 Rights are determined by agreements signed between the government and the organization.
 There are many different organizations that represent many different groups of Metis.
 Being Metis or having a card does not entitle you to automatic rights, since some groups do not negotiate for rights.

 We do not know what the future holds for anyone.
 Having Metis Status with a particular organization might mean your community has negotiation of rights -- for now, and for the future.
 Some organizations do not have any intention to seek benefits nor represent you, so it's best to ask before you apply.
 Groups do not share databases, nor funding, nor resources, so application to the wrong group is not transferrable to another group.

 Social programs are varied and can include health programs, health studies for particular hereditary diseases, cultural learning programs, assistance programs, cultural and heritage workshops, improvement incentives, work programs, help with housing, family programs (baby wellness, family counselling, etc) preservation of heritage and culture, etc. Funding for programs depends on agreements with Canadian government and the numbers of registered members of an organization.